groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.exception/notsupportedexception/_index.md

 ```

-Initializes a new instance of the  NotSupportedException  class with a specified error message.
+Initializes a new instance of the  NotSupportedException  class with a specified error message and the cause of the exception.

 **Parameters:**
 | Parameter | Type | Description |